 - Use calls to action to encourage people to actually connect with you, subscribe, etc.

-- Make full use of the previews to your albums – make them all connected to your brand and consistent with your brand (layout, patterns, colors, etc)
+- Make full use of the previews to your albums – make them all connected to your brand and consistent with your brand (layout, patterns, colours, etc)

-- Stay consistent in layout, color scheme, and voice between your publication type and your website/other materials.
+- Stay consistent in layout, colour scheme, and voice between your publication type and your website/other materials.